anaran/LastScrollChrome/contributing.md

 Motivation
 ----

-A lot of effort is wasted between maintainers and contributors on reworking pull request which are difficult to review and would clutter the upstream commit history.
+A lot of effort is wasted between maintainers and contributors on reworking pull requests which are difficult to review and would clutter the upstream commit history.

 Especially the creation of a clean pull request **without rewriting (= destroying) your development branch history** is something I wanted to share.